pnafs

 FreeBSD

 Rust can be installed via the lang/rust port.
-You will need to install sysutils/fusefs-libs for the cairo install command to succeed.
+You will need to install sysutils/fusefs-libs for the cargo install command to succeed.

 Installation